googleinterns/humangps/README.md

 ### 4. Inference on toy examples for visualization

-Check out inference_demo.ipynb for toy examples.
+Check out `./inference_demo.ipynb` for toy examples.

 ## Citation